mprahl/s2i-angular-httpd24/README.md

 This repository contains the source for building Angular applications based on the official httpd24 CentOS and Red Hat images using source-to-image (S2I).
+This image supports incremental builds by reusing the `node_modules` folder between builds.
+To use this, you must enable incremental builds in your build configuration.

 For more information about using these images with OpenShift, please see the official OpenShift documentation.